 A while into the game, we are taken to Rio de Janeiro to help the Brazilians defend an attack from Las Trinidad.
 The U.S. also steps in, which pisses off the Artemis brass, causing Artemis to switch sides and strike a deal with Las Trinidad.
 Crenshaw and friends being the country loving patriots they are, immediately quit Artemis and help to defend a battered U.S. Naval fleet from an Artemis onslaught.
 From there, Artemis and America declare war on each other, and we march towards the end of the game flying over U.S. soil and blowing up your former employers.

-This is a pretty solid game.
+This is a great game.
 Nothing overly earth shattering, but good for a romp.
 Graphics are pretty good as well the higher up you are, but there are some pixilation issues if you fly close to the ground.
 I played using the Ace Edge flight stick that came with the Ace Combat 6 limited edition, and it worked like a charm.
 This game was a lot of fun and can be picked up pretty cheap these days.
 Well worth it if you are looking for a flight simulation shooter.
 Until next time readers, Game On.

 Tom Clancy’s H.A.W.X. gets a four out of five: GREAT.